yashahuja31/optivault/README.md

 ## Status

-This is the Week 1 milestone: Scanner is live and tested.
-Analyzer, Optimizer, and the frontend dashboard are the next iterations (see Roadmap).
+Backend: Scanner, Analyzer, and Optimizer-adjacent reporting are live and tested.
+Frontend: auth + dashboard are live and wired to the real API.
+Payments (Razorpay) and Google OAuth are scaffolded but need your own free test credentials before they can go further (see Roadmap).

 ## Architecture

 ```
-React/Next.js dashboard
+Next.js dashboard (this repo: /frontend)
         │
         ▼
-FastAPI backend  ──►  PostgreSQL (users, accounts, file metadata, manifests)
+FastAPI backend  ──►  PostgreSQL (users, accounts, file metadata, reports)
         │
         ▼
 Celery + Redis   ──►  Scanner (boto3, paginated, metadata-only)
+                       Analyzer (duplicate/stale/wrong-tier detection, pure Python, unit tested)
 ```

 Full request-level detail is in the original architecture doc; this repo